SaveenKumar27/SortArray/README.md

-# Sorted the array in increasing using Merge Sort.
+# Sorted the array in increasing order using Merge Sort.